 - Pain when walking

-Diagnosing ACL Damage
+How is ACL Damage Diagnosed?

-Nonsurgical ACL Treatment
+Non-Surgical Options for ACL Treatment

 Other ligaments such as the MCL often partially tear; they can repair themselves without surgery.
 The ACL rarely partially tears, however, and it requires surgery more often than not to repair it.
 Contrary to what you may think, sewing the torn ligament back together is not done, as the ligament will not fully heal and is prone to tear again.
 Instead, the ligament is reconstructed using a ligament graft.